MicrosoftDocs/fabric-docs/docs/data-factory/connector-microsoft-365.md

 ms.custom: template-how-to, build-2023
 ---

-# How to create a Microsoft 365 connection
+# How to create a Microsoft 365 (Preview) connection

-This article outlines the steps to create a Microsoft 365 connection.
+This article outlines the steps to create a Microsoft 365 (Preview) connection.

 [!INCLUDE [df-preview-warning](includes/data-factory-preview-warning.md)]